 Ziqaq (Alley in Arabic) aims to create a reliable source of information about the Old City of Jerusalem in both Arabic and English, from a Palestinian point of view.
 While touring the old city, users were able to see their location on the map and choose which landmark they want to visit.
 Once they chose a landmark they navigate to the location or look at panoramic images and information on the surrounding landmarks.

 - The team for building Ziqaq was comprised of designers, developer, photographers, writers and volunteers (people who knew the city).
 My first challenge was to create a design process and break it down into actionable items, and make sure that each member of the team was assigned a specific task with clear deliverables and deadlines.

 - This app was the first of it's kind in Palestine.
 Resources, knowledge and references were scarce.
 The app was commissioned by Palvision Association and funded by Hex Eper.
 The deadline to finish it was 12 weeks.

 The design team lead the initial research, concepting and wire-framing with the assistance of writers and volunteers, while photographers ventured off into taking panoramic photographs of about 250 locations in Jerusalem.

 - The problematic aspect about tech oriented projects funded by international aid organization is that the project exists to serve a purpose within a specific timeframe.
 This was exactly the case for Ziqaq.
 It was created without plans for growth or improvement.
-There are many things that I would love to fix (Like enabling users to zoom in by pinching) and I would love to see this app reach it's full potential.
+See the web app here.